-- 1. Explain what data science is, the diverse activities of a data scientist's job, and the methodology to analyze and work as a data scientist. - 2.
-Demonstrate hands-on skills using the tools, languages, and libraries used by professional data scientists. - 3.
+- 1. Explain what data science is, the diverse activities of a data scientist's job, and the methodology to analyze and work as a data scientist - 2.
+Demonstrate hands-on skills using the tools, languages, and libraries used by professional data scientists - 3.
 Import structured and unstructured data into Python and parse unstructured data into structured formats by data cleansing and preparation. - 4.
-Use standardization and normalization techniques to handle scaling. - 5.
-Use Jupyter notebooks for ad hoc calculations, plots, and what-if analysis. - 6.
-Select and apply the appropriate Python package to solve equations for data analysis and visualizations. - 7.
-Import, clean, enrich, transform, visualize, and output the analysis of a large dataset with several types of bar charts, pie charts, scatter plots, and line charts. - 8.
-Display distribution of data with box plots, histograms, and violin plots. - 9.
-Import and clean data sets, analyze and visualize data, build, and evaluate machine learning models and pipelines using Python. - 10.
-Implement supervised machine learning categorization for classification and regression models and implement unsupervised machine learning categorization for clustering and anomaly detection.
+Understand mechanisms for missing data and handle by removing records and imputation, feature scaling using standardization and normalization and dimensionality reduction - 5.
+Use iPython notebooks for ad hoc calculations, plots, and what-if analysis - 6.
+Explain the fundamentals of some of the most widely used Python packages; including NumPy, pandas, and Matplotlib, then apply them to solve equations for data analysis and visualizations - 7.
+Import, clean, enrich, transform, visualize, and output the analysis of a large dataset with different types of bar charts, pie charts, scatter plots, and line charts - 8.
+Display distribution of data with box plots, histograms, and violin plots - 9.
+Import and clean data sets, analyze and visualize data, build and evaluate machine learning models and pipelines using Python - 10.
+Implement supervised machine learning categorization for classification and regression models and implement unsupervised machine learning categorization for clustering and anomaly detection